 This backyard chicken has been carefully refined over the last century for exceptional egg production.

 The Rhode Island Red can lay up to 300 eggs per year!
 That’s a whopping 5 to 6 eggs per week.
+It might even be necessary to have an egg scrubber if you have several Rhode Island Reds.

 They lay large eggs and do well on a balanced layer feed with supplemental calcium grit given as free choice.